timcreasy/BKON-React-Native/GUIDE.md

 To use the BKON Mobile SDK, sign up for an account at [PHY.net](https://www.phy.net/).

+The completed code for this project can be found [here](https://github.com/timcreasy/BKON_Museum).

 #### Set Up
 For the purposes of this guide, we will narrow our focus to an iOS application with React Native.
 This guide assumes a basic working knowledge of React Native, a detailed getting started guide can be found [here](https://facebook.github.io/react-native/docs/getting-started.html).
 Although there are many use cases for beacon technology, a Museum application will demonstrate the interactivity with the BKON SDK.
 Our users will have a Museum application, which displays all exhibits nearby, as broadcast by a BKON A1.